acturtle/cashflower/docs/settings.rst

 The :code:`T_MAX_OUTPUT` is the maximal month in the output file.

-By default, the model will save results for :code:`720` months.
+By default, the model will save results for :code:`720` periods.

 ..  code-block:: python
     :caption: settings.py